 Documentation of occupationally-related safety training is a legal requirement under Cal-OSHA.
-In 2013, UC adopted a new policy entitled: Laboratory Safety Training to satisfy OSHA and improve safety awareness.
+UC adopted a policy entitled: Laboratory Safety Training to satisfy OSHA and improve safety awareness.
 Lab supervisors/departments have clear and direct responsibilities under the policy and the law.
 There are two primary requirements of the policy:

-- All “lab workers” complete a Fundamentals of Laboratory Safety orientation (live or online) in order to be given access to their lab(s) by their department.
+- All “lab workers” complete a UC Laboratory Safety Fundamentals Initial (live or online) in order to be given access to their lab(s) by their department.
 Enrollment directions are given below.
 The trainings are generic and do not address the specific hazards/procedures for a particular lab.
 Supervisors/PIs are still responsible under the law for ensuring this has been provided – see #2.
 The fundamentals training covers the core issues common to most/all labs and addresses many specific regulatory training requirements.

-Accessing the Fundamentals of Laboratory Safety Orientations (mandatory per UC policy)
+Accessing the UC Laboratory Safety Fundamentals Initial (mandatory per UC policy)

-- Live Version: 3-hour, instructor-led training is offered regularly - generally twice per quarter.
+- Live Version: 2-hour, instructor-led training is offered regularly - generally twice per quarter.
 Enroll via the UC Learning Center using UCSB NetID*.
-Search on “LS 01”.
+Search on “Laboratory Safety Fundamentals Initial”.
 This training is more in-depth than the online version below and generally includes hands-on fire extinguisher training.

 *note that undergraduate UCSB NetIDs do not work directly in the UC Learning Center, but follow the instructions therein for undergraduate enrollment procedures.